Kitchen Princess: Manga

 Written by Miyuki Kobayashi and illustrated by Natsumi Ando, the forty-seven chapters appeared as a serial in the shōjo (targeted towards girls) manga magazine Nakayoshi from the September 2004 issue to the October 2008 issue.
 Kodansha collected the chapters into ten bound volumes, and published them from February 4, 2005, to November 6, 2008.

 At the 2006 Comic-Con, Del Rey Manga announced that it had licensed Kitchen Princess for an English-language translation in North America.
 Del Rey published the volumes from January 30, 2007, to July 7, 2009.
 Following Kodansha's decision to publish its titles in North America through an imprint, including those formerly licensed to Del Rey Manga, Kodansha USA later published a four-volume omnibus edition of Kitchen Princess from June 5, 2012, to June 18, 2013.
 Digital editions of the series have also been published by Kodansha in the United Kingdom.
 The series has also been licensed in Hong Kong, Korea, Thailand, and Taiwan.

+A two-chapter sequel manga, titled Kitchen Princess: One More Plate, was serialized in the same magazine between April 3 and May 2, 2026.

 Light novel

 On March 19, 2008, Kodansha published a light novel written by Kobayashi and illustrated by Ando, Kitchen Princess: Search for the Angel Cake (なかよし文庫 小説 キッチンのお姫さま 天使のケーキを探せ！, Nakayoshi Bunko Shōsetsu Kitchin no Ohime-sama Tenshi no Kēki o Sagase!).
 Comprising four story arcs named after the seasons, the novel follows Najika's quest to duplicate a white cake recipe for a classmate's grandmother.
 Del Rey published an English-language translation on November 10, 2009.